odewahn/patterns-of-code-as-media/public/unstructured_sandbox.md

 \* Express for routing HTTP requests and serving up responses \* Ace code editor (browser) \* AppFog (platform as a service for hosting)

-iPython Notebook
+IPython Notebook
 ----------------

-[iPython Notebook](http://ipython.org/notebook.html) is a tool for viewing python in the browser.
+[IPython Notebook](http://ipython.org/notebook.html) is a tool for viewing python in the browser.
 The author writes in an integrated environment (the native format is JSON) that allows text, equations, and live code.
 (The code executes on a remote server.)
 The output of the